 This program is currently available in the City of Jacksonville, and does not include the other municipalities located in Duval County or in other counties where JEA provides electric service.
 Other municipalities would need to adopt a separate special assessment option for their jurisdictions.

 This program focuses on undergrounding overhead electric, telephone, cable television, communication or other overhead distribution line facilities located within the public rights of way in a defined neighborhood boundary.

 - Frequently Asked Questions about Converting to Undergound Power Lines

 - General Guidelines for Converting to Underground Power Lines

 Factors to Consider when Deciding on this Program

 Several things should be considered when deciding on this program:

-- Seventy-five percent of the property owners within a neighborhood must agree to the program.
+- Two thirds of the property owners within a neighborhood must agree to the program.